 Strontium is a trace mineral.
 It's similar to calcium which is one reason most of it is found in the bones.
 Ironically, calcium reduces strontium absorption so they should not be taken at the same time.
 Various studies have noted strontium can reduce fractures in women who have osteoporosis.

 The mineral appears to work by increasing bone formation and reducing its breakdown.
-Much of the evidence stems from studies involving a prescription medication called strontium ranelate (also known as the drug, Protelos).
+Much of the evidence stems from studies involving a prescription medication called strontium ranelate (also known as the drug Protelos).

 It's estimated that most people ingest between 0.5 to 1.5 mg of strontium per day through the diet.
 Seafood is a good source of strontium.
 The mineral is also found in poultry, milk, and meats.